ezsystems/ezpublish-kernel/REST-API-V3.rst

     :403: If the version is not allowed to change - i.e is not a DRAFT
     :404: If the content id or version id does not exist
     :412: If the current ETag does not match with the provided one in the If-Match header
-    :415: If the media-type is not one of those specified in Headers

 XML Example
 '''''''''''